MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-upgrade-acs-collector.md

 # How to upgrade an ACS Collector

-Perform this procedure to upgrade the Audit Collection Services (ACS) Collector locally.
+Perform this procedure to upgrade the Audit Collection Services (ACS) Collector locally, on the ACS collector.
 During this procedure, the ACS database is also upgraded without any additional steps.

 > [!WARNING]
 > A computer that hosts an ACS Collector must also be an Operations Manager management server or gateway server.